-Re-enactors dressed in costume spanning the Iron Age and early Medieval period to the 16th century will take part in a special ‘Lughnasa’ celebration being organised by Shannon Heritage at their Craggaunowen visitor attraction near Quin in Co.
+Re-enactors dressed in costume spanning from the Iron Age to the Easter Rising will take part in a special ‘Lughnasa’ celebration being organised by Shannon Heritage at their Craggaunowen visitor attraction near Quin in Co.
 Clare over the August bank holiday weekend.

 Mr. Ruddle continued: “Claíomh Living History Group will give visitors a unique glimpse of what living conditions were like for Hiberno-Norse families living in a Crannóg.
-On display will be a range of replica Viking Age clothing, artefacts, weapons and silverwork.”
+On display will be a range of replica Viking Age clothing, artefacts and weapons.

-A number of showcase events from different time periods are planned over the weekend including a display of 13th century Anglo-Norman drill and a hand-to-hand combat demonstration.
+A number of showcase events from different time periods are planned over the weekend including a display of the material culture of the 1916 era and the Irish Volunteers.
+Among them samples of everyday items such as ceramics, glassware, leather accoutrements, uniforms, paperwork, coinage and weaponry.

 Described as Ireland's Golden Age, the Early Christian period will also be brought to life for visitors.
-The action will be based around the Ring Fort at Craggaunowen where a range of aspects of life from 2nd to 8th century Ireland will be demonstrated, including cookery.
-A legendary Irish chariot, which is a reconstruction based on High Cross carvings and literary references, will also be on display for visitors to view at the Ring Fort.
+The action will be based around the Ring Fort at Craggaunowen where a range of aspects of life from 2nd to 8th century Ireland will be demonstrated.
+The unique Irish chariot project, which is a reconstruction based on High Cross carvings and literary references, will also be on display for visitors to view at the Ring Fort.

-The Medieval period will be recreated at 16th century Craggaunowen Castle and on the green in front of the Castle.
-Visitors will be able to see demonstrations of 16th century clothing and also gain an insight into 15th and 16th century military life with a display of clothing, arms and armour.
+Visitors will be able to see demonstrations on 16th century life and also gain an insight into 15th and 16th century military technologies and methods with a display of reconstructed clothing, arms and armour.
 A full programme of events for the day will be available at the Craggaunowen admissions building.